googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - **The upstream repo must be linked to the issue.**

     Sometimes, multiple sources of a font can exist on GitHub, or a source may be difficult to find.
 To make life easier for onboarders, a link to the source repo must be included.
 We try to ensure that the upstream is the original source of the font (typically, the repo was made by the font's designer), and not using some fork as a source.
-When an author is unresponding after giving consent to collaborate with Google Font, we may need to fork the project in the [googlefonts repository](https://github.com/googlefonts) so we can maintain it ourselves.
+When an author is unresponsive after giving consent to collaborate with Google Font, we may need to fork the project in the [googlefonts repository](https://github.com/googlefonts) so we can maintain it ourselves.

 ## The closed issues